-- A patent grants a monopoly right to produce and sell products created using the technological solution protected by the patent.
+- A patent or utility patent grants a monopoly right to produce and sell products created using the technological solution protected by the patent.

 - The duration of a patent ranges from 10 to 20 years and can vary depending on the country of registration, type of the product or patent.

 - Patents protect technical solutions regarding devices, processes and substances, or their new applications.

 - In order to obtain a patent, the solution must be of worldwide novelty, that is, no information about the solution should have been published anywhere in the world before.

 - The patent registration process includes the following main stages: creating the application, filing the application with the patent office, passing the examination of the application, registering the patent and securing its annual maintenance.